Lanthoiba2022/Companies-Directory/README.md

 - **Linting**: ESLint configuration for code quality
 - **Error Boundaries**: Graceful error handling
 - **Loading States**: User feedback during data operations

-## 📄 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For support or questions, please open an issue in the repository.

----

-Built with ❤️ using React, TypeScript, and Tailwind CSS# Companies-Directory